-The 8 Most Popular Uses of Push Notifications
+The 8 Most Popular Uses of MemberMouse Push Notifications

-In this post we’re going to cover the 8 most popular uses of MemberMouse’s powerful Push Notification feature.
+In this article, we’ll cover the 8 most popular uses of MemberMouse’s powerful Push Notification feature.
+This will help you see how this feature can be implemented on your site.

 What are Push Notifications?